abarbanell/abarbanell.github.io/_drafts/Atlassian-portfolio.md

 - used for Git at Frontiers (for some projects)
 - used with BitBucket Pipelines for CI/CD
-- implemented CD pipleine for Jelyll Blog to S3 backend
+- implemented CD pipeline for Jekyll Blog to S3 backend

 ## Integration with Gitlab

+CI/CD on Gitlab with Product Backlog / Ticket workflow on JIRA

 1. introduced at Procsea
 2. Introduced at Prediggo